 It is sobering to read those words in the light of the current Facebook scandal(s), the increasing questions about the nature of the influence of the likes of Google and Amazon, and the impact of social media on mental health.
 CauseWired, or rather “CauseWired – Plugging in, Getting Involved, Changing the World,” to give it its full title, makes a big claim: It is about changing the circumstances of others, through your own actions, something that Tom Watson knows about.
 The book charts how social networks, like Facebook and a range of more specialist sites, changed the world of charities/nonprofits and social causes.

 Connections and conversations on [this kind of global scale] would have been unlikely before the web, or more specifically before social media came to the web.
 Activists can [now] amplify their efforts, create awareness and join forces with like minded individuals.
-That, in essence, is what CauseWired is about: How new communications technology is revolutionising the flow of money and talent in the third sector.
+That, in essence, is what CauseWired is about: How new communications technology is revolutionising the flow of money and talent in the third sector, as business are managed with technology now a days, as you can get great software like check stub maker for business and employment management.

 The book weaves a course across the short history and global geography of the CauseWired phenomenon… …I know the technologies and many of the causes that Tom uses as examples, but in telling the inside story, he brings them to life with a new freshness.
 The smaller examples in the book are even more interesting than the larger ones.
 Traditional broadcast media often leads the rally for the big causes.
 Social media has created the bandwidth for the smaller ones to emerge, the ones that don’t get big media air-time, in their early days at least.
 That is a qualitative change in the way that things work.